ewgdg/ewgdg.github.io/src/pages/blog/2021-04-01-learning-vim.md

 Learning Vim as developer is analogous to learning horse riding as capitalist or learning wining as nobility.
 The high entry bar blocks people do not belong to the social circle.
-The fact is that as human beings, we rely on the ability to quickly estimate and identify characteristics of another to increase survival rate.
-As a result, we develop a heuristic system to assist for it.
+People develop a heuristic system to assist for evaluating others.
 Micro-expression, etiquette, accent, hobby, all of them are part of the heuristic system.
 And Vim is the symbol of senior tech lead in this heuristic system.